 - Daliya when mixed and cooked along with quinoa results in a wonderful texture that is a blend of mushy and scattered.

-- It helps with weight loss and tones the body.
+- Dalia helps with weight loss and tones the body.

-- Provides with B Vitamins for a healthy nervous system and mental health.
+- It provides with B Vitamins for a healthy nervous system and mental health.

-- Supports digestive system health, relieves constipation, and feeds the gut microbiome.
+- It supports digestive system health, relieves constipation, and feeds the gut microbiome.

 - Low GI, balances blood sugar levels and supports Diabetic patient’s health.

-- Ideal for children as it is easy to consume and digest.
+- It is ideal for children as it is easy to consume and digest.
 Carries high nutrition value with proteins, minerals, and vitamins.

-- Supports bone health for its high phosphorus and magnesium content
+- Dalia supports bone health for its high phosphorus and magnesium content

 Sweet Beetroot Daliya – Toddler Recipes – List of Ingredients

-This is a delicious sweet daliya recipe that is loved by children and adults alike.
-It is full of flavor, nutrition, and creamy in texture.
-This recipe is a quick turnaround, one-pot meal, and requires very basic preparation.
+This dalia recipe is a quick turnaround, one-pot meal, and requires very basic preparation.
 It is rich in Iron, Calcium, and healthy fats for a growing child.